mbsa-tud/tsad_platform/README.md

             Mdl = trainYourModel(XTrain);
     ```

 2. **Add the detection function call**: Go to the folder `tsad_platform > src > detection` and open the file `detectWith_Other.m`.
 Add your model name within the main *switch* statement, then add your detection function call.
-Make sure to return anomaly scores (`anomalyScores`) and optionally the computational time (`compTime`, Should be for a single subsequence) of your model:
+Make sure to return anomaly scores (`anomalyScores`) and optionally the computational time (`compTime`) of your model (The computation time should be computed for a single subsequence as it is used to determine the detection speed of a model in an online-szenario):

     ```matlab
     switch modelOptions.name